YaraSco/mlazure-project-1/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This project uses the tabular dataset in the URL "https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv".
+This dataset has 19 attributes for training and the attribute 'y' for predictions.
+The attribute 'y' has two classes 'no' and 'yes'.
+It determines if a potentiel client would accept to make a deposit at the bank or decline the offer.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The model used by hyperdrive and provided by Scikit-learn, LogisticRegression, had an accuracy of 0.9095.
+However, the model obtained by an AutoMl run had a better accuracy with 0.9181.
+So, the best performing model was Voting Ensemble of the Automl run.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+The diagram of the pipeline architecture is

 **What are the benefits of the parameter sampler you chose?**